stevekrouse/cycle/README.md

   * JavaScript events

 ### Current technical projects

-  * consider adding patch to make text change on commit

-  * block menu open on hover

   * initial page should have some blocks on it

   * button should have text inside by default

-  * text should have text inside by default
+  * same with link
+  * and image
+  * fix scaffolded input and delete empty input
   * print should have text inside by default

   * make the output body not suck with no padding by default (without messing up the 100% height thing)